azampollo/BMLD/README.md

 d <- dd[1:per15,]
 ````

-More details are reported in [Zampollo et al. 2022](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-140/).
+Further details on the application of BMLD are reported in [Zampollo et al. 2022](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-140/).